 Problems with the nerves around the colon and rectum

 Neurological problems can affect the nerves that cause muscles in the colon and rectum to contract and move stool through the intestines.
 Causes include:

 - Damage to the nerves that control bodily functions (autonomic neuropathy)

 - Parkinson's disease

 Problems with the pelvic muscles involved in having a bowel movement may cause chronic constipation.
 These problems may include:

-- Inability to relax the pelvic muscles to allow for a bowel movement (anismus)
+- The inability to relax the pelvic muscles to allow for a bowel movement (anismus)

-- Pelvic muscles don't coordinate relaxation and contraction correctly (dyssynergia)
+- Pelvic muscles that don't coordinate relaxation and contraction correctly (dyssynergia)

 - Weakened pelvic muscles